-Each Wednesday, One Earth’s “Species of the Week” series highlights a relatively unknown and fascinating species to showcase the beauty, diversity, and remarkable characteristics of our shared planet Earth.
+One Earth’s “Species of the Week” series highlights a relatively unknown and fascinating species to showcase the beauty, diversity, and remarkable characteristics of our shared planet.

-With rounded ears like a bat, bulging eyes of an owl, teeth of a rat, dexterous fingers of a raccoon, and a black, bushy tail similar to a squirrel’s — although much larger — the aye-aye is quite the product of evolution.
-A member of the lemur family, it is the world’s largest nocturnal primate and its features highlight it’s nocturnal life.
+With rounded ears like a bat, bulging eyes of an owl, teeth of a rat, dexterous fingers of a raccoon, and a black, bushy tail similar to a squirrel’s — although much larger — the aye-aye is a testament to the wonders of evolution.